Judekeyser/tail_rec/README.md

 }
 ```
 The tail recursive function is `_fibonacci`.
 Its access is private, as we do not
-trust the user about the input: are they non null? is it called with (1,1)?
+trust the user about the input: are they non null?
+Is it called with (1,1)?
 Nor about the
 remaining number of iterations: is it non negative?
 Rather, we expose a public executor